rust-lang/rust/src/doc/rustc-dev-guide/src/backend/updating-llvm.md

 ## Feature updates

-> Note that this information is as of the time of this writing (December 2018
+> Note that this information is as of the time of this writing <!-- date:
-> <!-- date: 2018-12 -->.
-The process for updating LLVM changes with practically
-> all LLVM updates, so this may be out of date!
+2018-12 --> (December 2018).
+The process for updating LLVM changes with practically all LLVM updates, so this may be out of date!

 Unlike bugfixes, updating to pick up a new feature of LLVM typically requires a lot more work.
 This is where we can't reasonably cherry-pick commits backwards